feugy/atelier/README.md

 - [svelte]

-Eventually we aim at supporting all framework vite can bundle
+Eventually we aim at supporting any framework Vite can bundle.

 [angular-playground]: https://angularplayground.it/
 [cdd]: https://www.componentdriven.org/